The gothic arcades of the Camposanto Cemetery in Pisa are decorated with some of the finest Renaissance frescoes in Italy.

 The sinopie were laid bare at the same time and also removed — these are now displayed in the Sinopie Museum across the very impressive lawn.
 (Visit the Sinopie Museum before, not after, visiting the Camposanto).

 The frescoes that could be restored, have returned to arcades in recent years.
-Preservation and conservation continues but no more works will return to the cemetery.
+Preservation and conservation continue but no more works will return to the cemetery.

 Best Renaissance Frescoes in the Camposanto

 Arguably the most impressive cycle is among the oldest frescoes in the Camposanto (in the corner closest to the Duomo).
-It covers three main themes: the Triumph of Death, the Last Judgement and Hell.
-These frescoes were painted by Francesco Traini and Bonamico Buffalmacco around 1340 and returned fully restored to the arcades during 2018.
+It covers three main themes: the Triumph of Death, the Last Judgement, and Hell.
+These frescoes were painted by Francesco Traini and Bonamico Buffalmacco around 1340 and returned fully restored to the arcades in 2018.